whiteStainX/when/docs/AUDIO_PLAN.md

     2. When processing a frame, multiply the raw FFT magnitudes supplied via `FeatureInputFrame` by the weighting curve before any band aggregation.
     3. Aggregate the weighted bins into bass/mid/treble energies (reuse existing band mappings) so the perceptual bias is baked in before envelopes or normalization are applied.
     4. Cache the weighted magnitudes if later Tier 3 features (flatness, chroma) need them without recomputing.
+    5. Expose a configuration toggle (e.g., `dsp.apply_a_weighting`) so installations that favour raw spectra can disable the perceptual curve without recompiling.

 ### Step 1.2: Implement Attack/Release Envelopes